Get over 50% off our best selling courses with code THANKFUL24!

 You may remember dinnertime battles with your parents where you were forced to clean your plate.
 This was likely done out of love, responsibility, saving money and doing what your parents thought was best.
 However, it may have taught you to eat more food than your body needed and stop listening to that “off switch” inherent within you.
 It may have also made you never want to eat that food you were forced to eat again.
 (I personally have this experience with raisins – my grandma forced me to eat them, and I will never eat them again!)

 It is imperative that we let our children learn about food in a positive, safe way and trust that they know how to eat enough.
 Yes, sometimes they don’t eat at a meal and want a snack 10 minutes later.
 Perhaps they only eat one type of food or are very selective.
 Maybe it’s hard to know if your child is eating enough.
-All of these topics (and much, much more) are covered in our toddler & kid course – complete with realistic, professional strategies that help get your toddler’s eating back on track.
+These are all common issues when feeding young children, who can be very fickle about food.

-This doesn’t mean that we recommend grazing or constantly eating food.
+What about grazing?
 To help our children (and ourselves) have regular appetites and enough hunger to enjoy balanced meals, it’s important to have regular meals and snacks with breaks in between where we do other things like play, learn, sleep and work (adults).
 A child that grazes all day will not be hungry enough for a wide variety of food and mealtime behavior usually suffers as a result.
 Plus, food tastes so much better when we’re hungry and the process is much more enjoyable!

-Most intuitive eaters do not finish their plate every time.
+Many intuitive eaters do not finish their plate every time.

 Kids do too.